mickael067/MMM-COVID19-SPARKLINE/README.md

 * configurable sparkline size
 * configurable number of days to plot in sparklines
 * configurable number delimiters (thanks @BrianHepler!)
+* configurable "n days" to sum in delta plot

 ## Screenshot